raincatcher-beta/raincatcher-demo-cloud/README.md

 ## Prerequisites (local)

-This repository requires that mongodb be installed and running on port 27017.
+- mongodb installed and running on port 27017.
+- redis installed and running on port 6379

 ## Setup (locally)